MANA to require covid-19 vaccines for staff

 FAYETTEVILLE -- Medical Associates of Northwest Arkansas has become the latest health care provider to require its staff to get the covid vaccination.

-As of Thursday, 83% of employees and 100% of physicians were fully vaccinated, she said in an interview.
+As of Thursday, 83% of employees and 100% of physicians were fully vaccinated, Boyd said.

 Medical Associates is joining a number of health care providers across the nation requiring the vaccine for employees.